“A designer is an emerging synthesis of artist, inventor, mechanic, objective economist and evolutionary strategist.” - Buckminster Fuller

 - Harnessing expertise and rich making skills available extensively at all levels in the Indian context through Locative Making

-- Explore, play and innovate, making connections between the old, the present and the future to discover new potential
+- Exploring, playing and innovating, making connections between the old, the present and the future to discover new potential

-- Research, combine and collaborate craft and technology.
+- Researching, combining and collaborating craft and technology.
 Acquiring and using the skills of both the craft industry as well as the technologies and processes of the future with empathy and sensitivity

 - Synthesizing and realizing concepts by making and validating from a stakeholder’s perspective through various hands on visualization and translation methods, managing complex systems, developing autonomy

 Upon successful completion of this course graduates will have developed the following capabilities: